Onyx Lorenzoni

 Onyx Dornelles Lorenzoni (born 3 October 1954) is a Brazilian politician, businessman, and veterinarian.
-A member of the Liberal Party (PL), he is a federal deputy from Rio Grande do Sul in his fourth term.
+A member of the Liberal Party (PL), he served as a federal deputy from Rio Grande do Sul for five terms.
 After the 2018 Brazilian general election, the president-elect Jair Bolsonaro invited Lorenzoni to be his Chief of Staff.
 He was also designated leader of the transition team.

-In 2022, he ran to become Rio Grande do Sul's next governor.
+In 2022, he ran to become Rio Grande do Sul's governor.
 In the 2022 gubernatorial elections, he came in 1st place with 37.5% of the vote in the 1st round.
 However, he failed to get elected in the second round, receiving 42.88% of the vote against Eduardo Leite.

 Biography

 Lorenzoni was elected State Deputy of Rio Grande do Sul in 1994 for the Liberal Party (PL) (merged with Party of the Republic in 2006).
 In 2003, now in the Liberal Front Party (PFL), he was elected Federal Deputy, being one of the strongest opponents of the government of president Luiz Inácio Lula da Silva and the Workers' Party (PT).

 During his terms in the Chamber of Deputies, Lorenzoni was a member of the Mixed Inquiry Parliamentary Committee (CPMI), investigating Correios, Cachoeira (illegal gambling entrepreneur Carlinhos Cachoeira), and Petrobras.

 On 2016, Lorenzoni voted for the impeachment of then president Dilma Rousseff (PT).
 During the government of Michel Temer (MDB), Lorenzoni supported the Constitutional Amendment nº.95 (New Tax Regime) and Labor Reform.
 On August and September 2017, the Deputy voted against the reports that rejected two complaints made by the then Prosecutor General Rodrigo Janot against president Temer.

 On 14 March 2017, Prosecutor General Rodrigo Janot sent to the Supreme Federal Court 83 inquiries based in pleas made by 78 executives of Odebrecht, being mentioned in Odebrecht testimonies.
 In June 2018, Supreme Court Justice Luiz Fux rejected the inquiry: "The steps taken were not enough to elucidate the materiality of the alleged crime".
 To the RBS TV, Lorenzoni assumed the irregularity, claiming that he "couldn't" declare the money to the Electoral Justice, and that the cipher would be less than the R$200,000 cited by Ricardo Saud.

 Lorenzoni is a member of the Evangelical Lutheran Church of Brazil.

 In June 2020 he was diagnosed with COVID-19.